AP Johnson Blog About Consulting

 Give Users Something to Brag About

 Another mistake I’ve seen in end of year recaps is sharing generic, aggregate user stats — looking at you Bolt.
 People don’t care about your company, they care about themselves.
 So show them personalized stats and milestones tailored to their individual product usage, and show them how they stack up against other users.Not only will this make your users feel more connected to your product, it will also give them something to brag about and make them more likely to share these stats with their friends.
 This thread on Taylor Swift’s top listeners is a perfect example.When it comes to B2B products, the same principles apply.
 If you can give companies something to brag about to their customers, prospects, or employees, they will jump on the opportunity to do so.
-See: Jobber showing off how connected their team is or Linear showing off how quickly they fix bugs.
+See: Jobber showing off how many Donut meetings their team completed or Linear showing off how quickly they fix bugs.

 Add Personalized Content